tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 }
 ```

-6. Lastly, delete the 2 lines of code from the old version that set the frequency and gain of the `biquadFilter` right adter it was first instantiated.
+6. Lastly, delete the 2 lines of code from the old version that set the frequency and gain of the `biquadFilter` right after it was first instantiated.

 7. Test your code to be sure that the first checkbox toggles the highshelf (treble) filter on and off